vegaprotocol/specs/specs/0043-market-lifecycle.md

 **Behaviour:**

-- Nothing can happen to the market with this status - it is an inert state.
+- Nothing can happen to the market with this status - it does not exist (Vega core has no need to keep any information about this market proposal).

 ### Pending

-If a "new market" governance proposal is successful the market is opened into a "pending" state, where the price determination method is an auction period with a callPeriod that ends at the enactment date, specified in the governance proposal.
-Note, this is a state for any market that is due to be created and that currently this means by governance proposal, but in future there may be automated market creations? e.g. a series of markets, creation from an oracle/data source, etc.
+If a "new market" governance proposal is successful the market is moves into a "pending" state, where the price determination method is an auction period with a callPeriod that ends at the enactment date, specified in the governance proposal.

+Note; this is a state for any market that is due to be created and that currently this means by governance proposal.
+In future there may be automated market creations e.g. a series of markets, creation from an oracle/data source, etc. so don't tie market creation too closely to governance proposals in implementation.

 **Entry:**

-- Valid [governance proposal](./0028-governance.md#1-create-market) passed (yes votes win & thresholds met)
+- Valid [governance proposal](./0028-governance.md#1-create-market) was successful (yes votes win & thresholds met)

 **Exit:**